-Digital documentation: Recording and analysing children's engagement and learning using digital tools.
+Digital data: Information that is transmitted digitally, including (but not limited to) text, tools.
 (Includes photos, text and video and may be communicated via an online program).

-Interactive whiteboard: A digital screen that projects content for groups of children to view or coview or co-engage.
+Digital technology: Enables large amounts of data to be stored and shared so it can be accessed, view or co-engage.
 Incorporates touch sensitive or responsive controls so the user may engage via the screen rather than a mouse or keyboard